hjwp/marriage-figaro-norway/act1.md

 SUSANNA:
 (Oh cielo!)
 Ei cerca chi dopo voi più l'odia.

-> Why?
-The two of you
-> really have it in
+> Oh the two of you really have it in for Figaro!
-> for Figaro!

     Hvorfor det?
 Dere to
     er virkelig ute